ethereum/ethereum-org-website/src/content/nft/index.md

 #### ethereum.eth {#ethereum-dot-eth}

 This website has an alternative domain name powered by NFTs, **ethereum.eth**.
-Our `.org` address is centrally managed by a domain name service provider, whereas ethereum`.eth` is registered on Ethereum via the Ethereum Name Service (ENS).
+Our `.org` address is centrally managed by a domain name system (DNS) provider, whereas ethereum`.eth` is registered on Ethereum via the Ethereum Name Service (ENS).
 And its owned and managed by us.
 [Check our ENS record](https://app.ens.domains/name/ethereum.eth)

 [More on ENS](https://app.ens.domains)